n01nex/agent-exp/README.md

 - get_files_info : basic navigation info with bytesize with a given path (ls like)
 - write_files : creation of a file or override of an existing one
 - run_python : ability to run given python files
+- call_functions : actually call functions for the AI

+## Update 08/08/25

+The agent works and can read and overwrite files.
+Commands really have to be specific to avoid the AI nuking all existing content.
+Back-ups recommended